tenet-ac-za/safire.ac.za-website/content/safire/policy/mrps/_index.md

 This page documents the history of SAFIRE's Metadata Registration Practice Statement and will display the most recent version.
 You should always reference this page when linking to the Metadata Registration Practice Statement, unless you intend to link to a specific, versioned document.

+Changes to the Metadata Registration Practice Statement that are purely technical in nature must reach rough consenus/no opposition at the SAFIRE Participants' Forum.
+All other changes are approved by the SAFIRE Steering Committee.